ETHZ-INS/DLCAnalyzer/README.md

 ## bodycentre.corners.transitions          105.000000
 ```

-## OFT analysis for multiple files
+## OFT analysis of multiple files

-in order to run multiple files the best practice is to first define a pipeline of commands, and then execute it for all files in a folder.
+In order to run multiple files the best practice is to first define a pipeline of commands, and then execute it for all files in a folder.
-First we define the path to our folder of interest and find the files.
+First we define the path to our folder (`input_folder`) of interest and find all files:

 ```r